thomas-leroy/dotfiles/README.md

 make import-vscode
 ```

+## Known limitations

+Windows Powershell code not supported yet.

+Still room for improvement in error management.

 ## Personalization

 You are encouraged to fork this repository and modify the configurations as needed.
 You can also contribute to this repository by proposing improvements or new configurations.